muhdkhokhar/tutorials/README.md

-This repository contains all the differnet projects including
+This repository contains all the different tutorials on different technologies e.g.

--primefaces
--jooq
+Java
+JSF
+Primefaces
+Spring
+MbBatis
+ExtJs
+JOOQ

-and many more...
+and many more.